 (35) "Construction" includes the installation of a new system or part thereof or the alteration, repair, or extension of an existing system.
 The grading, excavating, and earth-moving work connected with installation, alteration, or repair of a system or part thereof is considered system construction.

-(36) "Contract County" means a local unit of government that has entered into an agreement with the department under OAR 340-071-0120 to perform duties of the department under this division.
+(36) "Contract County" means a local unit of government that has entered into an agreement with DEQ under OAR 340-071-0120 to perform duties of DEQ under this division.

 (37) "Conventional Sand Filter" means a filter with 2 feet or more of sand filter media designed to chemically and biologically process septic tank or other treatment unit effluent from a pressure distribution system operated on an intermittent basis.